datacentricdesign/mobilehci-2020/README.md

 # Call for Participation

-To participate in this workshop, send us a 2-page position paper in expressing your views, experience or opinions towards ethical Data-Centric design of mobile systems.
+To participate in this workshop, send us a 2-page position paper in expressing your views, experience or opinions towards ethical Data-Centric design of intelligent behaviour.
 We invite participation from all disciplines beyond HCI, including philosophy, social sciences and design.

 Template: [SIGCHI Extended Abstract](https://chi2020.acm.org/authors/chi-proceedings-format/#EAF)